pstringe/Research-Development-and-Applications/Computational Metaphysics/Process Calculus/Def-PC-0.1.3-compound_abstraction.md

 name:
 tags:               metaphysics
 ---

-Def : TCP : 0.1.3 : `compound abstraction`: an `abstraction`, the `expression` of which involves more than one abstraction.
+Def : PC : 0.1.3 : compound abstraction: an $abstraction$, the $expression$ of which involves more than one $abstraction$.